davidwederstrandtsr/checkbook/README.md

 #                    Checkbook Application

-##      This application sinulates a bank account
+##      This application simulates a bank account

 ### View Current Balance
     - displays the current balance